-The flash memory is divided into two blocks, the main block and the information block (one InfoPage).
+The 16 kbytes flash memory is divided into two blocks, the main block and the information block (infopage) with only one page of flash array.
+The page size of the flash memory is 512 byte.

 At the chip interface the flash behaves as an SPI programmable flash memory.
-All configuration and setup of the behavior during normal mode (that is, when MCU is active and running) is defined through the SPI and the configuration data is stored in the InfoPage.
+All configuration and setup of the behavior during normal mode (that is, when MCU is active and running) is defined through the SPI and the configuration data is stored in the infopage.
 During the chip reset/start-up sequence the configuration data is read and stored in a set of registers that control flash memory behavior.

-Figure 61.
+Figure 55.
 Flash memory organization

-The main block of flash memory can be configured through the SPI (Figure 61.) in the following ways:
+The main block of flash memory can be configured through the SPI (Figure 55.) in the following ways: